vibbits/material-liascript/slides-PSA.md

 - Consistency and careful consideration of the  properties to be simulated are essential.

----

-### Force Field Terms ###
+### Force Field Terms

-.left[Each energy term has a functional form, which includes one or more parameters:]
+Each energy term has a functional form, which includes one or more parameters:

 - Covalent bond energy term
  To do: add formula
 - Van der Waals contact energy term

-.left[The parameters are collectively optimized to  reproduce a chosen set of experimentally observed parameters.
+The parameters are collectively optimized to  reproduce a chosen set of experimentally observed parameters.

 A given force field should be used as a  consistent system, and can only be used to predict properties that are covered by the  training set.
-]

 ## FoldX

-.left[
 Is designed for quantitative modelling of the contribution of structural interactions to the stability of proteins and protein complexes.
 It also supports  protein/DNA complexes.

 The force field describes the different interactions in a  protein structure or complex in analytical terms.
 It has  been calibrated using a set of experimentally determined  stabilities.

 Applications include the optimisation of structures, the calculation of the stability of complexes, and predicting  the effect of amino-acid or base-pair mutations on these  properties.
-]

 ## The FoldX Plugin for YASARA

-.left[
 In order to make FoldX more accessible and  integrate its functions into Yasara, dr. Joost van  Durme (SWITCH laboratory) made a Yasara plugin  module that can apply FoldX functions to structures  that are loaded as Yasara objects.

 This greatly simplifies the use of FoldX, and allows  for a quick visual analysis of the resulting changes  in the structures.

-More information can be found at [wiki](http://foldxyasara.switchlab.org/index.php/) [FoldX](http://foldxsuite.crg.eu/) ]
+More information can be found at [wiki](http://foldxyasara.switchlab.org/index.php/) [FoldX](http://foldxsuite.crg.eu/)

 ## Exercise 4a: Repair a PDB File

 - Load the 1CRN PDB file.
-- Use the “Repair object” option in the Analysis |  FoldX menu to activate the corresponding FoldX  function.
+- Use the “Repair object” option in the `Analysis|FoldX` menu to activate the corresponding FoldX  function.
 - Select the object to repair.

-.left[This exports the object as a temporary PDB file,  starts FoldX with the appropriate options, and loads  the repaired PDB file as a new object in Yasara.]
+This exports the object as a temporary PDB file,  starts FoldX with the appropriate options, and loads  the repaired PDB file as a new object in Yasara.

 - Compare the original and repaired objects.
 - Describe the changes that were introduced.